 The Marie Curie Innovative Training Network nanoPaInt offers multiple Early-Stage Researchers (ESRs) interdisciplinary, intersectoral and international training in the frame of PhD positions.
 The research topics of the projects are related to the behaviour of dense nanosuspensions.
 The main objectives of the individual research projects include theoretical modeling, experimental characterization, rheological measurements, design of new materials.

 The nanoPaInt training programme is in line with the European Charter for Researchers, the Code of Conduct for the Recruitment of Researchers and the EU Principles for Innovative Doctoral Training.
 Fellows can choose their position among the offers from the academic and non-academic Beneficiaries.
 ESRs working within industry will be enrolled in a doctoral programme of one of the partaking universities.
-All fellows will be offered a 3-year employment contract and will start (with some flexibility) in January 2021 or later.
+All fellows will be offered an employment contract with a duration up to 36 months contract starting immediately.

 Due to the mobility requirement of the European Commission for ITN projects, we can only accept candidates that have not been working/living in the country of host institution for more than a total of 12 months within the 3 years prior to recruitment date.